 Publication Date: October 24, 2017

-Twelve Days In May: Freedom Ride 1961 chronicles the journey of 13 black and white Civil Rights Activists from Washington D.C. to New Orleans.
+Twelve Days In May: Freedom Ride 1961 by Larry Dane Brimner, chronicles the journey of 13 black and white Civil Rights Activists from Washington D.C. to New Orleans.
 The riders planned a protest of the southern states ignoring two Supreme Court rulings that segregation on buses crossing state lines was unconstitutional.
 The protest was meant to be peaceful and shine a light on the nonobservance of the rulings in the south.
 What met them on their journey was violence and hate.
 Continue reading Twelve Days In May: Freedom Ride 1961 by Larry Dane Brimner

 Release Date: February 2, 2010

 In 1951, Tobacco Farmer Henrietta Lacks died of cervical cancer.
 Before her death, cervical cells were harvested without her consent and became the first human cells to grow in a lab.
 They would grow an entire generation of new cells in a 24-hour period.
 Over the years those cells, known as HeLa to scientists, became a hot commodity in the scientific world standing at the forefront of some of the greatest medical breakthroughs, but Henrietta Lacks remained largely unknown.
 Unknown — until her daughter started looking to find out more about the mother she’d never known.
 The Immortal Life of Henrietta Lacks by Rebecca Skloot is her story.
 Continue reading The Immortal Life of Henrietta Lacks by Rebecca Skloot

 Publication Date: January 24, 2017